rlipsc/polymorph/README.md

 Once `makeEcs` has finished, entities can be created with either `newEntity` or `newEntityWith`, where the latter allows setting up entities with components.

-In particular, `newEntityWith` can be a very performant way to create entities, as by definition the entity can only contain the components passed to it, so the systems that need to be updated are fully constrained at compile time.
+In particular, `newEntityWith` can be a very performant way to create entities, as by definition the entity can only contain the components passed to it, and the systems that need to be updated are fully constrained at compile time.

 This means that the output code consists of simply updating the entity's internal list and producing static system updates only where parameter components fully satisfy systems.
 No conditional work is required.